thenicktorres/thenicktorres/README.md

 I enjoy researching digital forensics, incident response, GRC, and AI Security

+If I had to choose a field to get into for my career I'd probably choose Finance or Healthcare

 If an idea pops into my head, chances are I'll research it and build it.

+...and probably brainstorm on my iPad

 ---